ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 Now, we can register the user from the OIDC Provider.

 **Notice**: In my case, I like the idea that the owner (of the organization) is using the local registry and all the other users are in the OIDC registry.
 This allows to have a special user who does not depend on the external system.
 It can be a real user or not.
-I understand that some security policies will not allow this everywhere so it is not applicable all the the time.
+I understand that some security policies will not allow this everywhere, so it is not applicable all the time.

 I'm using the owner of the organization (org1owner), this user is defined in the local User registry).
 Notice, that we now can also login with AppId